amazingrando/badcamp-2016-training/README.md

 # BADcamp — Living Style Guides in Drupal 8 for Designers and Front-enders

+This Drupal site uses the Four Kitchens base theme with Pattern Lab, found at https://github.com/fourkitchens/fourk.

 ## Before you start

 Install the following dependencies: